prajwalch/yazap/README.md

 ### Handling Help

-`-h` and `--h` flag are globally available to all the commands and subcommands and handled automatically when they are passed to command line.
+`-h` and `--h` flag is globally available to all the commands and subcommands and handled automatically when they are passed to command line.
 However, if you need to manually display the help message there are currently two ways to do it.